 5. Prepare an Opening Day Balance Sheet

 The opening day balance sheet is a snapshot of the company's financial position at the beginning of the business venture.
-The purpose of the opening day balance sheet is to give an idea of the amount of money that the company has to work with and track its expenses and income as they occur.
+The purpose of the opening day balance sheet is to give an idea of the amount of money the company has to work with and track its expenses and income as they occur.
 This information is vital to making sound business decisions.
 The opening day balance sheet will include the following:

 • Cash on hand